Harnessing the Power of Trail Networks

 At Rails-to-Trails Conservancy, we believe in the transformative power of connected trail networks.
 When trail networks are embraced as vital community assets, they bring powerful solutions for addressing issues as far ranging as chronic disease, resiliency, mobility, social equity and economic growth.

-That’s why RTC is convening hand-picked leaders from across the country for a summit to harness the energy and the knowledge that is fueling the national movement to connect communities and regions by trails.
+That’s why RTC is convened hand-picked leaders from across the country for a summit to harness the energy and the knowledge that is fueling the national movement to connect communities and regions by trails.

-The Summit will gather a team of national experts; public officials; trail and active transportation advocates; and philanthropic, public health and economic development professionals from RTC's TrailNation™ projects and the TrailNation Collaborative to share best practices and real-world challenges, gathering the best thinking and the best approaches for building regional trail networks in communities across America.
+The Summit gathered a team of national experts; public officials; trail and active transportation advocates; and philanthropic, public health and economic development professionals from RTC's TrailNation™ projects and the TrailNation Collaborative to share best practices and real-world challenges, gathering the best thinking and the best approaches for building regional trail networks in communities across America.

 The team at RTC is committed to connecting trails and building comprehensive trail systems that bring people together and get them where they want to go.
 In eight diverse places across the country, RTC is invested in digging in with hundreds of partners to make trail networks happen.
 These TrailNation projects are incredibly unique but share a common goal: to prove the potential of trails in delivering significant outcomes.
 Check out the work that’s underway.